 A. Well, as long as there is a print product, I expect to see an editorial page – but I have my questions about what it will look like.

 Resource scarcity will continue to mean that fewer people are managing more tasks.
 That’s going to have a few consequences that aren’t hard to spot.

 As I mentioned, I wear my metro editor hat one night a week and dig into local news.
 That’s one illustration of how the industry’s financial struggles have affected editorial departments: Editorialists at the last two papers where I’ve worked have moved out of their ivory tower and into a bunker with the rest of the newsroom.

 Maybe I flatter myself that my paper handles my once-a-week foray into news with some aplomb and minimal fallout, but I think we’re just dipping our toes into these ethical waters.
 I’m lucky to be at a paper that’s large enough to afford the (relative) luxury of an editorialist.
 I wonder sometimes whether the full-time editorialist will go the way of the full-time obituary writer.

 When that happens, I am afraid that the quality of editorial writing at newspapers will no longer exceed a lot of the free, semi-pro or amateur opinion writing on the Web.
 (And, let’s face it, there are a lot of talented amateurs out there, writing for HuffPo and not getting paid.
 The difference is time, in many cases.)

 If there are no longer full-time editorialists, I think one thing that’s critical, and can’t come too soon, is a conversation about whether and how we will disclose who participates in opinion writing and how we use ethical, rather than physical, lines to divide editorial work from news.

-UPDATE: O’Donovan is a now a mentor-editor for The Op-Ed Project and a master’s degree candidate at Trinity College Dublin, and she was a 2013 Nieman Fellow at Harvard University.
+UPDATE: O’Donovan is now a social media strategist at AIR, and she was a 2013 Nieman Fellow at Harvard University.